hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/02-store-data-in-maps.md

 > :bulb: Noticed the `?` in `map-get`?
 It's a convention meaning that the function returns an `optional` type.
 Which can either be `(some value)` or `none`.

 To know if the caller already voted, we'll check if `map-get?` returns some value or not.
 The function `is-none` takes an optional value and returns true or false.
 Knowing that, we could use an `if` condition to check but a cleaner solution is to use `asserts!`.
-Let's see how to use both of them.
+Here is a comparison of both.

 ```clarity
 ;; the two functions behave exactly the same way